Jupiter0806/JS_Playground/log.md

 # May 13, 2018
 - Make array sort could compare between strings
+- Add import A from 'a' V.S. import * as A from 'a'.
+It's a standalone project and contains runnable nodejs files.

 # October 30, 2018
 - Add customised array sort to sort an array according to options